jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 We define the `json`_-Grammar in top-down manner in EBNF.
 We'll use a regular-expression look-alike syntax.
-EBNF, as you may recall, consists of a sequence of symbol definitions.
+EBNF, as you may recall, consists of a sequence of symbol definitions (often also called "productions").
 The definiens of those definitions either is a string literal or regular expression or other symbols or a combination of these with four different operators: 1. sequences
 2. alternatives 3. options and 4. repetitions.
 Here is how these